 Typically this error occurs due to slow performance of the vPower NFS datastore.
 Possible causes of the slow performance:

 - Slow repository read performance, especially due to deduplication storage "rehydrating" deduped/compressed backup data.

 - Slow network link between host and vPower server due to congestion, setting of 100Mb/s on a NIC, or other infrastructure issues.

-Open Regedit on the Veeam Backup Server and create the following keys and values if they do not already exist.
+Open registry editor with administrative privileges (regedit.exe) on the mount server and create the following keys and values if they have not been added already.
+Mount server name could be found in the repository settings where verified VM is saved.
 Increase the timeouts to 2x or 3x the default value.
-Although you can increase the timeouts beyond these limits, it is usually better to investigate performance first.
+Although, you can increase the timeouts beyond these limits, it is usually better to investigate performance first.
 Make sure no jobs or restore are running, then restart the Veeam Backup Service to apply these changes.